 Gregory M. Caffas is an associate at Roth Jackson.
 Mr. Caffas works in all of the firm’s practice areas to deliver the best possible outcome to clients.
-He focuses particularly on commercial litigation, creditor’s rights, and direct marketing law.
+He focuses particularly on commercial litigation, creditor’s rights, labor and employment, and direct marketing law.

 Mr. Caffas enjoys navigating all stages of litigation, including pre-litigation strategy, discovery, and claim construction.
 He has first-chair experience litigating cases in both state and federal courts.
 Mr. Caffas also strives to equitably resolve disputes outside of the courtroom whenever possible, and he has negotiated dozens of settlements for his clients.